johanno/Complete-Single-GPU-Passthrough/README.md

 Remove Channel Spice, Display Spice, Video QXL, Sound ich* and other unnecessary devices. \
 Now, click on ***Add Hardware***, select ***PCI Devices*** and add the PCI Host devices for your GPU's VGA and HDMI Audio.
 Don't forget to add everything even the USB pcis

+//TODO rewrite
 // NOTE!!! do not try to test out the changes (dumb me) you have to finish the "Video card driver virtualisation detection" section later down first.
+// Also if your hardware config changes (added pci wifi card for example) then you need to redo this step since the pci adresses change.

 ### **Libvirt Hooks**
 Libvirt hooks automate the process of running specific tasks during VM state change. \